open-mmlab/playground/label_anything/readme.md

 --out_dir Output path

---classes (optional) type list

-After generation the script will output a list that corresponds to the category ids, which can be used to fill in the config for training (if the classes parameter was filled in before, it will be output according to that parameter)
+After generation the script outputs a list in the terminal that corresponds to the category ids and can be used to copy and fill the config for training.

 Under the output path, there are two folders: annotation and image, annotation is the coco format json, and image is the sorted dataset.